-SpaceEngine is an app by Vladimir Romanyuk.
+SpaceEngine is an application developed by Vladimir Romanyuk.
 SpaceEngine was first published on .
-It is accessible for Steam, Other.SpaceEngine is a 1:1 scale science-based Universe simulator, featuring billions upon billions of galaxies, nebulae, stars, and planets, all shown at their full real-world scale.
-Explore Earth and our neighboring worlds in the Solar Sys...
+SpaceEngine is accessible for Steam, Other.SpaceEngine is a 1:1 scale science-based Universe simulator, featuring billions upon billions of galaxies, nebulae, stars, and planets, all shown at their full real-world scale.
+Explore Earth and our neighbor...

-SpaceEngine is an app designed by Vladimir Romanyuk.
+SpaceEngine is an app created by Vladimir Romanyuk.
 SpaceEngine was first published on .
-It is available for Steam, Other.
+The app is available on the following platforms: Steam, Other.

 SpaceEngine is a 1:1 scale science-based Universe simulator, featuring billions upon billions of galaxies, nebulae, stars, and planets, all shown at their full real-world scale.
 Explore Earth and our neighboring worlds in the Solar System, orbit a black hole in a galaxy billions of light-years away, or visit anything in between seamlessly, with no transitions.